ltzone/EE447-Project/README.md

 2. `pip install -r requirements.txt`
 3. `python manage.py migrate`
 4. `python manage.py runserver`
-5. `celery -A backend.celery worker -l INFO` to start the server
+5. `celery -A backend.celery worker -l INFO -E` to start the server
+6. `celery -A backend.celery events -l info --camera django_celery_monitor.camera.Camera --frequency=2.0` to start the monitor

 Seems to be an easy way to setup broker and database